backstage/backstage/.changeset/late-apples-doubt.md

 ---
-'@backstage/plugin-catalog': patch
+'@backstage/plugin-catalog': minor
-'@backstage/plugin-catalog-import': patch
+'@backstage/plugin-catalog-import': minor
-'@backstage/plugin-scaffolder': patch
+'@backstage/plugin-scaffolder': minor
 ---

 Use `scmIntegrationsApiRef` from the new `@backstage/integration-react`.